-It is proposed by the Scottish Government that the development of a LHEES will become a statutory duty with strategies to be in place by 2023.
+It is proposed that the development of a LHEES will become a statutory duty with strategies to be in place by 2023.

-The Council will develop a Local Heat & Energy Efficiency Strategy by 2023, building on the experiences from the work undertaken in the phase 2 pilot and in line with Scottish Government guidance.
+ACTION E1: The Council will develop a Local Heat & Energy Efficiency Strategy by 2023, building on the experiences from the work undertaken in the phase 2 pilot and in line with Scottish government guidance.